MGCodesandStats/hotel-modelling/articles/knn.md

 Let us see how the results look when the model makes predictions on H2 (the test set).

-Here, we see that the f1-score accuracy has decreased significantly to 58%.
+Here, we see that the f1-score accuracy has increased slightly to 52%.

 ```
-[[20399 25829]
+[[12569 33659]
- [ 7805 25297]]
+ [ 4591 28511]]
               precision    recall  f1-score   support

-           0       0.72      0.44      0.55     46228
+           0       0.73      0.27      0.40     46228
-           1       0.49      0.76      0.60     33102
+           1       0.46      0.86      0.60     33102

-    accuracy                           0.58     79330
+    accuracy                           0.52     79330
-   macro avg       0.61      0.60      0.57     79330
+   macro avg       0.60      0.57      0.50     79330
-weighted avg       0.63      0.58      0.57     79330
+weighted avg       0.62      0.52      0.48     79330
 ```

-However, the recall for the cancellation class (1) stands at 76%.
+However, the recall for the cancellation class (1) stands at 86%.
 As mentioned, precision and recall are often at odds with each other simply due to the fact that false positives tend to increase recall, while false negatives tend to increase precision.

 Assuming that the hotel would like to maximise recall (i.e. tolerate a certain number of false positives while at the same time identifying all customers who will cancel their booking), then this model meets that criteria.

-Of all customers who cancel their booking, this model correctly identifies 76% of those customers.
+Of all customers who cancel their booking, this model correctly identifies 86% of those customers.

+## Model Assessment

+While a higher recall is assumed to be a better way to judge this model, this cannot necessarily come at the expense of lower accuracy.

+If recall is penalising false negatives, then it is also favouring false positives - having too many false positives defeats the purpose of the model - as this is essentially assuming that all customers will cancel, which is not the case.

+In this regard, accuracy and recall would ideally be maximised.
+For instance, an [XGBoost model](https://www.michael-grogan.com/hotel-modelling/articles/boosting) demonstrated a recall of 94% with an f1-score accuracy of 55% - both of which were slightly higher than in this example.

 ## Conclusion